thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 ```

-- Connect gdb and wait for the program launched by gdbserver at port 5555.
+- Connect and wait for gdbserver which will be started by systemctl.
 ```sh

 (gdb) target remote localhost:5555